sjsu-library/unionist/_items/unionist--text-0082.md

 articleType:
 volume: '1'
 issue: '6'
-transcription: There is at present, in perfect operation, at the penitentiary, near Trenton,<br>(N.J.) a machine for the purpose of punching holes in bars of iron.
-  Seven holes<br>can be perforated in one minute and a quarter through bars bars half an inch<br>thick, each hole being one and a quarter inches diameter, and the bar perfectly<br>cold.&nbsp; This is a very great labor and time saving invention, and is worthy<br>the attention of those engaged in that branch of mechanics.<br>
+transcription: 'There is at present, in perfect operation, at the penitentiary, near Trenton, (N.J.) a machine for the purpose of punching holes in bars of iron.
+Seven holes can be perforated in one minute and a quarter through bars bars half an inch thick, each hole being one and a quarter inches diameter, and the bar perfectly cold.
+This is a very great labor and time saving invention, and is worthy the attention of those engaged in that branch of mechanics. '
 scholarlyNotes:
 commentary: A penitentiary seems an odd location for advertising a method of punching through iron bars...